marksmccann/boost-js-select/README.md

 Boost JS Select Menu
 ==================================================
 A style-free and accessible select menu plugin for jQuery and [Boost JS](https://github.com/marksmccann/boost-js).
-While other plugins style your select menu for you, this plugin only handles the functionality, leaving the layout styling up to you.
+While other plugins style your select menu for you, this plugin only handles the functionality, leaving the layout and styling up to you.

 Installation